marcus-clements/pelican-netlify-cms/README.md

 ## Developer Getting Started
 It's a good idea to skim read the [Pelican Docs](https://docs.getpelican.com/en/stable/install.html)

-Clone this repo if you haven't already and `cd` into it.
+Fork this repo in Gitlab or Github, clone it locally and `cd` into it.

 Setup a python virtual environment with [pyenv and virtualenv](https://github.com/pyenv/pyenv-virtualenv).
 ```